Sycosis - Definition, Cause, Symptoms, Treatment, Homeopathy

 Causation of sycosis

 1) The most well-known causative life form of sycosis is staphylococcus aureus; less usually, different staphylococci.
-Discharges from the nose, throat and teeth and therefore the source of those organisms.
-They will enter the skin, through slight injuries or abrasions caused by shaving.
+Discharges from the nose, throat, and teeth are therefore the source of those organisms.
+They will enter the skin through slight injuries or abrasions caused by shaving.

-2) Utilization of unhygienic shaving unit, gruff razors, fine shaving by extending the skin and shaving contrary to what would be expected of hair will generally cause sycosis.
+2) Utilization of an unhygienic shaving unit or gruff razors and fine shaving by extending the skin and shaving contrary to what would be expected of hair will generally cause sycosis.

-4) Workers handling or coming in grips with oil tend to develop oil acne, which must be distinguished from primary sycosis.
+4) Workers handling or coming in grips with oil tend to develop oil acne, which must be distinguished from primary folliculitis.
 Predisposing causes are many.

 Symptoms of sycosis

-4) Usually, no pain in present; itching and burning are the sole symptoms.
+4) Usually, no pain is present; itching and burning are the sole symptoms.

 Differential diagnosis